Quick and Easy Salmon Sushi Stacks

 There are so many ways to make this recipe your own using any combination of rice, protein, and veggies.
 Make it a quick sushi bowl or a sushi stack.
 Here are some of my favorites.

-- Swap in cooked chopped shrimp, raw ahi tuna, canned tuna, crab, cubed tofu, or cooked chicken to change up the protein.
+- Swap in cooked chopped shrimp (like these Shrimp Sushi Bowls), raw ahi tuna, canned tuna, crab, cubed tofu, or cooked chicken to change up the protein.

 - Make it spicy by adding a touch of mayo and Sriracha to the salmon or protein you are using.